 In both cases, if the encoded form of the .request service primitive does not fit in a single APDU, then it can be sent in several requests with block transfer.
 The .response service primitive shall always fit in a single APDU.

-The Write service is specified in IEC 61334-4-41:1996, 10.5 and Annex A. For completeness and for consistency with the specification of services using LN referencing, the specification is reproduced here, together with the extensions made for DLMS/COSEM.
+The Write service is specified in IEC 61334-4-41:1996, 10.5 and Annex A. For completeness and for consistency with the specification of services using LN referencing, the specification is reproduced here, together with the extensions made for DLMS®/COSEM.

 Semantics